 Meeting with Special Rapporteurs, January 2016

-This two-day conference was held at The Carter Center in Atlanta, Georgia, and convened U.N.
+This two-day conference convened U.N.
 Special Procedures mandate holders and members of the elections community.
 Participants took part in seven sessions over two days, reflecting on the elements of a human rights-based approach to elections and advancing strategies for collaboration between the human rights and elections communities.
-Specifically, participants focused on how special rapporteurs and election practitioners can benefit from and contribute to each other’s work as well as potential challenges and how to address them.
-The participants discussed several concrete recommendations for the human rights and election observation communities, both individually and collectively.
+Specifically, participants focused on how special rapporteurs and election practitioners can benefit from and contribute to each other’s work.
+They also looked at potential challenges and how to address them.
+The participants discussed several concrete recommendations for the human rights and election observation communities, both individually and collectively, summarized in the meeting proceeding notes.

 Meeting with U.N.
 Treaty Body Members, June 2016